 - Add the gluten free flour, sea salt and baking soda to the bowl with the wet ingredients and mix with a handheld mixer on low speed.

-- Prepare standard size bread pan (8 ½ x 4 ½ x 2 ½ inches) with non-stick cooking spray.
-Line with parchment paper so bread loaf is easy to lift out of the pan after it has finished baking.
+- Prepare the bread pan with non-stick cooking spray, then line it with parchment paper so the loaf is easy to lift out of the pan.

-- Bake for 35-40 minutes, or until a toothpick inserted into the loaf comes out clean.
-Remove from the oven and cool on a wire rack and then remove from pan.
+- Bake for 40-45 minutes, or until a toothpick inserted into the loaf comes out clean.
+Remove from the oven, cool on a wire rack then remove from the pan.